lxqt/lxqt-panel/README.md

 ### Compiling source code

 The runtime dependencies are libxcomposite, libdbusmenu-qt5, KGuiAddons, KWindowSystem, Solid, menu-cache, lxmenu-data, [liblxqt](https://github.com/lxde/liblxqt) and [lxqt-globalkeys](https://github.com/lxde/lxqt-globalkeys).
+Several plugins or features thereof are optional and need additional runtime dependencies.
+Namely these are (plugin / feature in parenthesis) Alsa library (Alsa support in plugin-volume), PulseAudio client library (PulseAudio support in plugin-volume), lm-sensors (plugin-sensors), libstatgrab (plugin-cpuload, plugin-networkmonitor), [libsysstat](https://github.com/lxde/libsysstat) (plugin-sysstat).
+All of them are enabled by default and have to be disabled by CMake variables as required, see below.
 In addition CMake is a mandatory build dependency.
 Git is optionally needed to pull latest VCS checkouts.
 The localization files were outsourced to repository [lxqt-l10n](https://github.com/lxde/lxqt-l10n) so the corresponding dependencies are needed, too.
 Please refer to this repository's `README.md` for further information.
-That aside a couple of components are optional make dependencies which means certain plugins or features will automatically be built only when the respective prerequisite is available but omitted otherwise.
-Namely these are (plugin / feature in parenthesis) Alsa library (Alsa support in plugin-volume), PulseAudio client library (PulseAudio support in plugin-volume), lm-sensors (plugin-sensors), libstatgrab (plugin-cpuload, plugin-networkmonitor), [libsysstat](https://github.com/lxde/libsysstat) (plugin-sysstat).

 Code configuration is handled by CMake.
 CMake variable `CMAKE_INSTALL_PREFIX` has to be set to `/usr` on most operating systems, depending on the way library paths are dealt with on 64bit systems variables like CMAKE_INSTALL_LIBDIR may have to be set as well.
-Plugins and features are by default built automatically depending on available prerequisites.
-(Not) building particular plugins can be enforced by boolean CMake variables `<plugin>_PLUGIN` where the plugin is referred by its technical term like e. g. in `SYSSTAT_PLUGIN`.
+By default all available plugins and features thereof are built and CMake fails when dependencies aren't met.
+Building particular plugins can be disabled by boolean CMake variables `<plugin>_PLUGIN` where the plugin is referred by its technical term like e. g. in `SYSSTAT_PLUGIN`.
+Alsa and PulseAudio support in plugin-volume can be disabled by boolean CMake variables `VOLUME_USE_ALSA` and `VOLUME_USE_PULSEAUDIO`.

 To build run `make`, to install `make install` which accepts variable `DESTDIR` as usual.